Looking into the face of your newborn is one of the most mesmerizing experiences a parent can have, even when it’s number two, three or four.

 My husband had called from another state to let me know that he had found the home he felt we should purchase for our up-and-coming move.
 He felt it important that I join him by the next day, feeling someone else could buy it if we didn’t act quickly.

 Our youngest daughter went to a private school in a city several miles from where we lived.
 We often shared carpooling with another family for the trip in, with the girls being bussed home at the end of the day.
-Thinking all was arranged, the couple left her off at the front porch of the home of the family she was to ride with to school (this porch was quite a distance from the road in front of the house).
+Thinking all was arranged, the couple left our daughter on the front porch of the home of the family she was to ride with to school (this porch was quite a distance from the road in front of the house).
 Unfortunately, the family was out of town and their daughter was not going to school that day.
-With that, our seven year old remembered well our lesson of, “if you need help or feel lost, stay in one place and someone will come and find you.”
+With that, our seven-year-old remembered well our lesson of, “if you need help or feel lost, stay in one place and someone will come and find you.”

 Upon arriving home and hearing all that had happened, this mom couldn’t get to her daughter fast enough – to hug, kiss and wrap her in my arms.